afischerdev/brouter-profile/README.md

 There are some files for use:
 * waterway.brf . works with standard lookup table and standard data files
 * waterway_mod.brf . works with lookup_mod table and standard data files
-* waterway_future.brf . needs new data files and new lookup table, should work with CEMT definitions
+* waterway_future.brf . needs new data files and new lookup table, work with CEMT definitions (use segement4 sample data - no srtm, NL only)
+* waterway_future_more.brf . contains some extra ideas

 After installation copy the files waterway.brf to the brouter/profiles2 folder.
 This works with the standard lookups.dat tag table.
 To get some more option you need to copy lookups_mod.dat and waterway_mod.brf and rename lookups.dat.